kornchaphat/mail-merge-studio/README.md

 ## Setup

 1. Create a new [Google Apps Script](https://script.google.com) project
-2. Replace `Code.gs` with the backend code
+2. Replace `DemoCode.gs` with the backend code
 3. Create `MailMergeApp.html` and paste the frontend code
 4. **Deploy → New Deployment → Web app**
    - Execute as: User accessing the web app